parasaurolophus/node-red-zwave-js-example/README.md

 ## Background and Terminology

-Z-Wave is mesh network protocol designed to support building automation and what has come to be called the "Internet of Things" (IoT).
+Z-Wave is a mesh network protocol designed to support building automation and what has come to be called the "Internet of Things" (IoT).
 The [Z-Wave Alliance](https://z-wavealliance.org/) is a consortium of stakeholders which defines the Z-Wave hardware and software specifications.
 Those specifictions support a hardware ecosystem of "smart" lights, thermostats, sensors etc. which